-Each week students will submit to me 5-10 original discussion questions.
-Questions should be sent via email one day prior to the meeting (by 3:35 Tuesday).
+Each week students will submit to me 5-10 discussion questions (not the ones above).
+Questions should be sent via email no later than one day prior to the meeting (by 3:35 p.m.
+Sunday).
 The purpose of the questions is to facilitate a discussion, so broad, open-ended questions are encouraged.